observabilitystack/o12stack-test-center/README.md

 ## What does this demo do?

-This demo processes 'jobs' (small math tasks) using a 4-piece thread pool with workers.
+This demo processes 'jobs' (small dummy tasks) using a 4-piece thread pool with workers.

 Via a UI (as of now a pretty basic one) you can control the flow of jobs.